-Looking out over the sparking deep blue water, I thought I had seen him far in the distance.
-He and I had been fighting for a while.
+Looking out over the sparkling deep blue water, I thought I had seen him far in the distance.
+He and I had been fighting for a while…

 With every pull and spin my arms were getting tired, yet he did seem to be getting stronger, as he approached the marlin fishing boat.
 Suddenly, he surged straight up out of the water, fighting me with all this might.
 I never was so happy to finally see what I had caught on the other end of my fishing line!
 He and I went round and round and eventually with the help of the yacht crew of Pacific Fins, I was able to get him on board.
 Marlin fishing can be so much fun!

-Guatemala protects this tourism gem by making it a law for all fisherman to catch and release all billfish, therefore, protecting them by law.
+Guatemala protects this tourism gem by making it a law for all fishermen to catch and release all billfish, therefore, protecting them by law.

-Guatemala was the first country to enact this into law and was also the first country to mandate the use of circle hooks versus J hooks while billfishing.
-These type of hooks do not cause internal damage to the fish.
+Guatemala was the first country to enact this into law and was also the first country to mandate the use of circle hooks versus J hooks while bill fishing.
+These types of hooks do not cause internal damage to the fish.

 The hotel we stayed at while sail fishing was called Casa Viejo lodge.
-They have created an all inclusive travel lodge with guided fishing tours.
-They also participate in some of the most amazing tournaments for sail fisherman.
-One thing I absolutely loved hearing about was called
+They have created an all-inclusive travel lodge with guided fishing tours.
+They also participate in some of the most amazing tournaments for sail fishermen.
+One thing I absolutely loved hearing about was called NoSanCoCho.

-I also think this summer is the perfect time for you to get out and get into the water and discover what boating and fishing is all about.
-And let’s just say that if you cannot #VisitGuatemala to do some billfishing, I am sure you can find a great lake, river or ocean near you to do some recreational fishing this year.
+I also think this summer is the perfect time for you to get out and get into the water and discover what boating and fishing are all about.
+And let’s just say that if you cannot #VisitGuatemala to do some bill fishing, I am sure you can find a great lake, river, or ocean near you to do some recreational fishing this year.

 So let’s go fishing:

 About Dr. Cacinda Maloney